A Beginner's Guide to APIs & SDKs

 APIs are found in various contexts, such as web development, mobile app development, operating systems, databases, and more.
 They provide a standardized and efficient way for developers to access the functionality or data of an existing system without needing to understand the intricacies of its internal implementation.

-Common Terms and Applications of APIs
+Common terms and applications of APIs

 We'll be introducing some common terms and known applications of APIs in the context of mobile location technology.
 That'll help keep things concise and informative within our scope!